durgamahesh16/artemisia/docs/components/core.md

 #### Field Description:

- * script = string whose content while be flushed to a temp file and executed with the interpreter
+ * script: string whose content while be flushed to a temp file and executed with the interpreter
- * interpreter = the interperter used to execute the script. it can be bash, python, perl etc
+ * interpreter: the interpreter used to execute the script. it can be bash, python, perl etc
- * cwd = set the current working directory for the script execution
+ * cwd: set the current working directory for the script execution
- * env = environmental variables to be used
+ * env: environmental variables to be used
- * parse-output = parse the stdout of script which has to be a Hocon config (Json superset) and merge the result to the job config
+ * parse-output: parse the stdout of script which has to be a Hocon config (Json superset) and merge the result to the job config

-### EmailTask
+### EmailTask:

 #### Description:

-#### Configuration Structure
+#### Configuration Structure: